tromey/emacs-ffi/README.md

   ARGS are the arguments to pass to FUNCTION.

-* `(ffi--mem-ref POINTER SIZE)`.
-Read SIZE bytes of memory starting at POINTER.
-Currently, the bytes are returned in a vector, one element per byte.
-(This might change if there is a handy way to make a unibyte string from the module API.)
-This can be useful in conjunction with the `bindat` package for unpacking C structures.
+* `(ffi--mem-ref POINTER TYPE)`.
+Read memory from POINTER and convert it, using the usual conversions, as the given type.
+This is the Lisp equivalent of `*pointer` in C.

-* `(ffi--mem-set POINTER VECTOR)`.
-Copy the contents of VECTOR to the memory at POINTER.
-Each element of the vector must be an integer;
+* `(ffi--mem-set POINTER TYPE VALUE)`.
+Copy the Lisp value to the memory pointed at by the pointer, using the type to guide the conversion.
+This is the Lisp equivalent of `*pointer = value` in C.
-  the low eight bits are used as the bytes to write to successive memory locations.
-Note that this might write partially before failing if some element of the vector is not an integer.

 * `(ffi--pointer+ POINTER NUMBER)`.
 Pointer math in Lisp.